 Everyone wants nice skin.
-I mean, it’s kind of all over your body and is the largest component of your face, so it’s pretty noticeable.
+Especially since skin is kind of all over your body and is the largest component of your face.
 The word “blemish” in this sense is a catch-all term for any imperfection in your skin.
 Let’s face it, not everyone has skin like a movie star because most people don’t have their own personal team of stylists to hide their flaws.
 Blemishes plague many teens and adults due to acne, scarring, or other skin conditions.
 Acne is the most common skin problem, and it’s caused by glands producing too much sebum (the oil on your skin), bacteria on your skin, or skin that sheds improperly.
 If you’ve looked into getting rid of acne before, you may have noticed that there are about a million and ten different products on the market for that purpose.
 It may take some trial and error, but you’ll probably be able to find something that works for you—you just have to know what to look for.
 If you’ve exhausted all of the options listed here, a dermatologist will be your best source of information for how to get rid of blemishes.

 Types of Skin Blemishes